sjtang24/duke-computing_bootcamp_2024/README.md

 # DSS Computing Bootcamp 2024

+Steven Tang (Duke 2026)

 This repository contains the computing bootcamp materials for incoming Ph.D. and M.S. students to the Department of Statistical Science at Duke University.
 These materials are adapted from those developed by Shawn Santo, Mine Çetinkaya-Rundel and Colin Rundel.

 ## Content